inworld-ai/runtime-language-learning-app/README.md

 # Aprendemo

 "Aprender" is Spanish for "learn".
-This is a simple Node.js app where you can learn both Spanish (through conversation and flashcard studying) as well as the Inworld Runtime.
+This is a simple Node.js app where you can learn both Spanish (through conversation and flashcard studying) as well as a demonstration of the Inworld Runtime Node.js SDK.

 ## Requirements